tejuscs/ADBD-Labs/adb-sql-developer-web/adb-sql-developer-web.md

 ### **SQL Monitoring tab**
 - The **SQL Monitoring** tab is not displayed by default, and to view it, click **SQL Monitoring** on the Performance Hub.

 - The **SQL Monitoring** tab enables real-time SQL monitoring.
-It allows you to view long-running SQL statements in your Autonomous Database.
+It allows you to view long-running SQL statements in your Autonomous AI Database.
 On this tab, you can:

     - Drill down into individual SQL statements.
     - View the execution plan and the amount of database time being used by each SQL execution plan line.